 The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note discusses the application of business asset disposal relief (previously known as entrepreneurs’ relief) for partners only.
-See also the Business asset disposal relief guidance note.
+See also the Conditions for business asset disposal relief guidance note.
 For further guidance, see Simon’s Taxes C3.1302C–C3.1303A.

 The only provisions for chargeable gains directly applicable to partnerships are found at TCGA 1992, s 59 and TCGA 1992, s 59A.
 The latter is for a Limited Liability Partnership (LLP).
 In both cases the effect is to make the partnership transparent for the purposes of chargeable gains.

 Other than in the cases described in TCGA 1992, s 59A(4) in relation to an LLP going into liquidation or being wound up, all partnerships are transparent for chargeable gains purposes.

 This note considers the chargeable gains position for individual partners' eligibility for business asset disposal relief.

 Each individual who is a partner in a business at any time is treated as owning the business carried on by the partnership at that time.
 Therefore, an individual's transactions in connection with becoming or being a member of a partnership can qualify for business asset disposal relief as they would if the individual carried on the business on his own account.

 To be eligible for business asset disposal relief, a disposal must be:

 TCGA 1992, s 169H

 Only the first two options can apply for partnerships.
 The third option requires that the business is owned by a trust.
 See the Business asset disposal relief (entrepreneurs’ relief) ― trusts guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.